 - Historical funding volumes reported below may divert slightly from volumes calculated in previous reports due to exchange rate fluctuations and the changes in the pool of platforms we track.

 We currently track data from 84 participating platforms, including originations operating in 27 markets and with 12 different currencies.
-In April 2021, we welcomed a promising, Lithuania-based real estate lending platform Profitus (you can read the latest Profitus review here) and a newly-launched Irish marketplace Esketit.
+In April 2021, we welcomed a promising, Lithuania-based real estate lending platform Profitus (you can read the latest Profitus analysis here) and a newly-launched Irish marketplace Esketit.
 We had to delist FinBee as they stopped sharing funding volumes publicly and didn’t follow our minimum requirements for reliability and accuracy of the data reported to us directly.

 Key highlights: What happened in P2P finance last month?